dimajix/flowman/docs/spec/target/truncate.md

   Optional descriptive text of the build target

 * `relation` **(mandatory)** *(type: string)*:
-  Specifies the name of the relation to truncate.
+  Specifies the name of the relation to truncate, or alternatively directly embeds the relation.

 * `partitions` **(optional)** *(type: map:partition)*:
   Specifies the partition (or multiple partitions) to truncate.